telosnetwork/telos-decide/README.md

 * `Advanced Voting Methods`

     The Trail Voting Platform boasts an extensive set of voting methods and customization options.
 Voting Methods available include: `1acct1vote`, `1tokennvote`, `1token1vote`, `1tsquare1v`, `quadratic`, and `ranked`.
-See the `Voting Methods` section of the [Trail Developer Guide](docs/DeveloperGuide.md) for more information on the different voting methods and how they are used.
+For more information on the different voting methods and how they are used see the `Voting Methods` section of the [Trail Developer Guide](docs/DeveloperGuide.md).

 * `Custom Token Registries`

     Any user on the Telos Blockchain Network may create a custom token registry that automatically inherits Trail's entire suite of voting services.
-These registries can also be customized to allow or disallow specific behaviors like transferring, burning, or reclaiming of tokens.
+These registries can also be customized to allow or disallow specific behaviors like transferring, burning, staking, or reclaiming of tokens.

 * `Optional Light Ballots`